The Heterogeneous Offload Model

 The Heterogeneous Offload Model for Intel® Many Integrated Core Architecture is a presentation with a good overview of the Heterogeneous Offload model.

-Tutorials: the "Getting Started with the Intel® Composer XE 2013 for Linux* OS" document that is included in the documentation for your compiler has a tutorial with code samples in Fortran and C++ demonstrating heterogeneous offload.
+Tutorials: the "Getting Started" document that is included in the documentation for your compiler has a tutorial with code samples in Fortran and C++ demonstrating heterogeneous offload.
 Open this "Getting Started" document, look for the reference and links under the topic "Tutorials" for the tutorial named "Using the Intel® MIC Architecture".
 Follow along with the samples provided with your compiler.
 If you don't know where to find your compiler's documentation and samples, revisit the chapter New User Compiler Basic Usage.

 Samples: Like the tutorials, extensive samples for heterogeneous offload are provided with your compiler.
 Visit New User Compiler Basic Usage if you do not know where to find your Samples directory.